 Diversifying economics, part four: Mentorship program development considerations

 The central goal of J-PAL North America’s Economics Transformation Project (ETP) is to increase diversity within economics by supporting students from backgrounds historically underrepresented in the field.
-One key way in which ETP aims to do this is by addressing disparities in access to mentorship and networking opportunities through the pipeline.
+One key way in which ETP aims to do this is by addressing disparities in access to mentorship and networking opportunities during all stages of learning and advancement.
 In order to design a robust and beneficial mentorship program, the team reviewed existing evidence, pedagogy, and theory; and spoke to peer organizations to discuss considerations for mentorship programs.
 In the final post of our four-part series on the collaborations that shape ETP, J-PAL staff summarize the design of several mentorship programs in economics and discuss next steps for ETP.

 Limited existing evidence on mentorship programs to increase diversity

-However, there is currently less evidence from randomized evaluations on the role that longer-term mentorship programs may play in strengthening the pipeline.
+However, there is currently less evidence from randomized evaluations on the role that longer-term mentorship programs may play in diversifying STEM, economics, and related fields.
 These mentorship programs aim to set up ongoing relationships, beyond ad hoc support in a workshop or on a particular research project, and focus on advancing the mentee’s career and professional development.

 In the absence of randomized evaluations, ETP is looking to learn from peer organizations such as the Minnesota Center for Diversity in Economics (MCDE), the Research in Color Foundation (RIC), and the Women’s Institute for Science, Equity and Race (WISER).
 Each of these organizations offer mentorship programs with a variety of thoughtful aspects that have positively influenced both students and their mentors.